 The genius robotics professor, Dr. Komyoji has created Jiro (who has the ability to transform into Kikaider) – a humanoid robot tasked with the protection of Dr. Komyoji’s son, Masaru, and daughter, Mitsuko.
 Gifted with a conscience circuit, which has the power to simulate real emotions that helps to distinguish between “right and wrong”, Jiro must protect Mitsuko and Masaru from the evil Dr. Gil who wants Jiro to join his army and aid in his goal of world domination.
 (Source: ANN)

 TV - Oct 16, 2000, 23:25 (JST)

 Harry is definitely not your average American teenager.
-Instead, he is the epitome of an "alienated youth" - friendless at school, extremely weird and nervous to the point of paranoia.
-But a chance occurrence causes Harry to start to demonstrate what appear to be psychic powers - yet he neither believes in them nor consciously controls them.
-But there are other ominous forces at work who do believe in Harry, and attempt to make use of him in ways that are threatening and frightful.
-(Source: AniDB)
+Instead, he is the epitome of an "alienated youth"—friendless at school, extremely weird, and nervous to the point of paranoia.
+But a chance occurrence causes Harry to start to demonstrate what appear to be psychic powers—yet he neither believes in them nor consciously controls them.
+However, there are other ominous forces at work who do believe in Harry and attempt to make use of him in ways that are threatening and frightful.
+(Source: AniDB, edited)

 TV - Oct 6, 2000, 02:09 (JST)